jestenough/code-challenges/collections/learngo/14-arrays/questions/1-array-basics.md

 ## What's an array?
 1. Accelerated charged particle array gun from Star Wars
 2. Collection of values with dynamic length and type
-3. Collection of values with fixed length and type *CORRECT*
+3. Collection of values with fixed length and type

 ## Where is the 2nd variable below stored in memory?